kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 Then we could either log it or add it to Dataplane Insight, so we can show it in the GUI.

 This is not required to deliver a new policy, but it would improve the UX.
 We can implement this as an improvement.

+### Routes are hard to modify

+We allow to modify VirtualHost, in which you can replace list of routes.
+You cannot modify a single route.
+You also cannot modify routes if routes are delivered through RDS.

+### Merging of TypedConfig

+Some parts in Envoy Config are encoded as TypedConfig (marshaled proto in proto).
+Merging such configs results in just replacing.
+That's why we cannot currently patch TransportSocketMatch.

+### Appending to lists

+The default strategy for list is replace.
+Sometimes we may want to add something to the list.
+There is no such option right now.

 ### Other resources